TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 | **Standby Consumption**    | 50 nA                                  | 50 nA                                 |
 | **Integrated Features**    | AES encryption                        | Low-power sleep mode                 |

-However, practical consequences are limited because the radio chip is used within the *HC-12 board design* which works on 433 MHz only.
-The radio chip features (i.e., modulation or encryption) are not directly accessible.

-*HC-12* own microcontroller with custom firmware lets the user select predefined "working modes" only.
-It is up to the firmware to internally translate these "working modes" into particular *FM modulations* used by the radio chip.

-From a practical perspective, these are important consequences:
+From a practical perspective, these are the relevant consequences:

 * **Compatiblity:** make sure not to mix boards with *SI4438* and *SI4463*.
 To leverage features of the *SI4463*, the firmware needs to use modulations that are not available in *SI4438*, making both **incompatible**.
 * **Recommendation:** if you have the choice, opt for boards with *SI4463* as it is the far superior chip with a much better sensitivity (boosting communication distance by *25%*) and up to *30%* better battery life in receive mode.